ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 ## Configuring font family options

 It is possible to configure which font family options are supported by the editor.
 Use the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamily.options`} configuration option to do so.

-Use the special keyword `'default'` to use the default `font-family` defined in the web page styles.
+Use the special keyword `'default'` to use the default `font-family` defined in the web page styles — it disables the font family feature.

 For example, the following editor supports only two font families besides the "default" one: